The best places to stay in Luxembourg: discover where to stay and when to visit this tiny European nation

 Luxembourg city is probably the ideal place for a short stay in Luxembourg.
 The city itself is small and most attractions are at a walking distance from one another.
 There are two beautiful and pleasant quarters, which I consider the best places to stay in Luxembourg city: Ville Haute (Uewerstad), Gare (Garer Quartier).

 Ville Haute is the most central quarter in Luxembourg, with beautiful architecture and a welcoming atmosphere.
-The Ville Haute quarter has a number of important buildings, including the Grand Ducal Palace, the official residence of the Grand Duke of Luxembourg, it is certainly one of the best areas to stay in Luxembourg.
+The Ville Haute quarter has a number of important buildings, including the Grand Ducal Palace, the official residence of the Grand Duke, it is certainly one of the best areas to stay in the country.

-The Gare quarter has its name from the Luxembourg Railway Station (Gare de Luxembourg).
+The Gare quarter has its name from the Railway Station (Gare de Luxembourg).
 It has an ideal location if you arriving by train, with a great variety of hotels and restaurants in this area.
 You can check the Luxembourg Railways website for timetables and tickets.

-The countryside of Luxembourg also offers beautiful landscapes and pleasant towns.
+The countryside also offers beautiful landscapes and pleasant towns.
 Esch-sur-Alzette is probably a good choice to visit, especially if you are traveling by car.

 Budget Accommodation in Luxembourg

-Youth Hostel Luxembourg City – probably the best budget accommodation in Luxembourg, at a walking distance to Place d’Armes.
+Youth Hostel Luxembourg City – probably the best budget accommodation in the capital, at a walking distance to Place d’Armes.

 Reasonably Priced Accommodation in Luxembourg